wso2/product-apim/modules/integration/tests-common/clients/publisher/docs/ThrottlingPoliciesApi.md

 Get all throttling policies for the given type

 This operation can be used to list the available policies for a given policy level.
-Tier level should be specified as a path parameter and should be one of &#x60;subscription&#x60; and &#x60;api&#x60;.
+Tier level should be specified as a path parameter and should be one of &#x60;subscription&#x60; and &#x60;api&#x60;. &#x60;subscription&#x60; is for Subscription Level policies and &#x60;api&#x60; is for Resource Level policies

 ### Example
 ```java